Vital Records Online

 Order with confidence

-Learn how to order Idaho Birth Certificates from the Idaho Department of Health and Welfare - Bureau of Vital Records (DHW-BVR).
-The current processing time is 2 to 4 weeks; however, Rush Processing is available which reduces the wait time to 1 to 2 weeks.
+Learn how to order Idaho Birth Certificate from the Idaho Department of Health and Welfare - Bureau of Vital Records (DHW-BVR).
+The current processing time is 2 to 4 weeks; however, Rush Processing is available, which reduces the wait time to 1 to 2 weeks.
 The state fee is $16.00 per certificate.
 Authorized individuals who can order include the person on record, family members, and authorized third-parties with a court order.

-How to Order State of Idaho Birth Certificates
+How to Order an Idaho Birth Certificate

 You can order your Idaho birth certificate now through VRO’s online filing service.
 VRO offers a secure and simple way to order birth certificates.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the appropriate health department for processing, allowing them to issue and mail your birth certificate to you.
 Alternatively, you can order by mail from the Idaho Department of Health & Welfare’s Bureau of Vital Records and Health Statistics (DHW-BVR) by following their instructions.
 Before you order, make sure to review the costs, eligibility, requirements, and current processing times.